symfony/webpack-encore/README.rst

 The ``vendor.js`` file contains all the common code that has been extracted from the other files, so it's obvious that must be included.
-The other file (``manifest.js``) is less obvious, but it's needed so webpack knows how to load those shared modules.
+The other file (``manifest.js``) is less obvious, but it's needed so Webpack knows how to load those shared modules.

 Asset Versioning
 ----------------